Larissa-Cury/larissa-cury-site/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-<p align= "justify">I hold a summa cum laude degree in Languages: Portuguese and English from the Federal University of Rio de Janeiro (UFRJ).
-I also hold a Master's degree on Psycholinguistics from the Federal University of Rio Grande do Sul (UFRGS), with an emphasis on the Psycholinguistics of Bilingualism, under the guidance of Professor Ingrid Finger.
+<p align= "justify">I hold a Summa Cum Laude degree in Linguistics from the Federal University of Rio de Janeiro (UFRJ).
+I also hold a Master's degree in Psycholinguistics from the Federal University of Rio Grande do Sul (UFRGS), with an emphasis on the Psycholinguistics of Bilingualism, under the guidance of Professor Ingrid Finger.
+During my MA, my main research focus was on investigating how executive functions were related to the initial reading skills of bilingual children (especially Working Memory).

-Nowadays, I am pursuing my phD at the same institution and in the same line of research.
-My main research focus is on investigating how executive functions are related to the initial reading skills of bilingual children.
-My biggest research interests concern the interplay between bilingualism and cognition as well as scientific methodology and statistics with R.
+I fell in love with scientific methodology and statistics with R. Nowadays, I'm preparing myself to pursue a PhD somewhere where I can strengthen those skills and abilities.

-I have always been passionate about learning.
+The initial idea of this website was to help fellow colleagues understand a bit more about Stats and programming.
+I have always been passionate about learning (I've literally just started to learn Python).
 I hope this portal becomes a great opportunity to share learning experiences! &#128513; </p>